Tiberius (14-37AD) Silver Denarius – the Tribute Penny

 Nevertheless, Tacitus provides a detailed account of the Financial Panic of 33AD which appears to be the culmination of the economic collapse and how Tiberius back then engaged in what we call today – monetary easing to solve the financial crisis

-The Senate in this case sought to protect their own self-interests.
+The Senate in this case sought to protect its own self-interests.
 The economic distress impacted all the Senators who then suffered a conflict of interest.
-As a result, they implemented an 18 month stay to allow those impacted by these laws that targeted land ownership and credit to settle their affairs before final judgment.
+As a result, they implemented an 18-month stay to allow those impacted by these laws that targeted land ownership and credit to settle their affairs before final judgment.